 Associate Professor of American Studies

 I am pleased to announce the launch of a new series on the Anthropology of Contemporary North America that I will be co-editing with James Bielo for University of Nebraska Press.
-To read more about the series, see this article, or visit the series website here.
+To read more about the series, visit the series website here.

 2005, Ph.D, American Studies, Yale University